Is Bodybuilding Bad for Your Heart? An In-Depth Look

 Could Diet be the Problem?

 Diet can indeed play a significant role in various health issues, including heart problems.
-A poor diet, particularly one high in saturated fats, trans fats, cholesterol, and sodium, can contribute to the development of cardiovascular diseases.
+A poor diet can contribute to the development of cardiovascular diseases.
+This is particularly true for diets high in saturated fats, trans fats, cholesterol, and sodium.

 Some ways diet can negatively impact heart health include: